doncandela/mgah/mgah.md

 #### Running jobs interactively: `salloc` or `unity-compute`<a id="run-interactive"></a>

+- For this section **interactive** means running a program in the shell (terminal), directly seeing any output, and waiting for it to complete before the shell prompt returns -- just as one might run a program in a terminal window on a PC, and different from running a program in the background using `sbatch` as [described in detail below](#run-batch).
+There is a different way of running programs "interactively" in Unity, using non-terminal apps like Jupyter Notebook as [described above](#unity-interactive).

 - You are not supposed to run interactive jobs on a login node.
 Instead, from the login-node shell, issue a command like

   ```